 For those students who make it onto law review, they will begin as a Staff Writer, writing case comments, notes, and source collections.
 By the third year of law school, a student may become an editor of law review.
 Examples of editorial positions include Editor in Chief, Managing Editor, Articles Editor, and Senior Editor.
 (An interesting side note: President Barack Obama was Editor in Chief of the Harvard Law Review when he was a law student there).

 Law reviews are categorized into subjects that may focus on different topics.
 There are many law school rankings that will help you to understand which law reviews are considered to be “the best.”
 This article by the University of Michigan Law Library explains how journal rankings in law review are tabulated in various ways.
 Some of the law reviews that have consistently been ranked highest include the Yale Law Journal, Harvard Law Review, Stanford Law Review, Columbia Law Review, and University of Pennsylvania Law Review.
 The Law Review Commons also allows you to browse open access law reviews and journals publishing online.
 Many of these journals focus on various areas of law, such as administrative law, agricultural law, and intellectual property law.

-Students will often refer to law journals in their own research as current or historical authoritative sources.
-Even though the backbone of our legal system is the Constitution, the law is never stagnant.
-It is always changing and being redefined.
-One of the ways this takes place is through scholarly review and research on particular issues.
-It is through law journals and reviews that legal issues are discussed further.
-What may have been a legal benchmark from the foundation of our country might change due to new evidence, public opinion, or new precedents brought to light through careful examination and reporting.
+Students will often refer to law journals when conducting their own research as current or historical authoritative sources.
+Even though the backbone of our legal system is the U.S. Constitution, the law is never stagnant—it is always changing and being redefined.
+One of the ways that this takes place is through scholarly review and research on particular issues.
+It is through publications in law journals and reviews that legal issues are discussed further.
+What may have once been a legal benchmark from the foundation of our country might change due to new evidence, public opinion, or new precedents brought to light through careful examination and reporting.

 Lawyer Career Specialties